Sign In

 A degree from an accredited 4-year college or university in psychology, counseling, speech-language pathology, or a closely related field plus satisfactory completion of coursework in test interpretation, psychometrics and measurement theory, educational statistics, or a closely related area; or license or certification from an agency that requires appropriate training and experience in the ethical and competent use of psychological tests.
 Close

-The TSCYC is the first fully standardized and normed broadband trauma measure for young children who have been exposed to traumatic events such as child abuse, peer assault, and community violence.
+Evaluate acute and chronic posttraumatic symptoms in children with the TSCYC with this 90 item questionnaire.
+This is the first fully standardized and normed broadband trauma measure for caretakers of young children ages 3-12 years who have been exposed to traumatic events such as child abuse, peer assault, and community violence.

 Features and benefits